oskasieg/ExtentedChat/readme.md

-To run this app only what you need is mysql-connector which is included to this repository.
+To run this app only what you need is mysql-connector which is included to this repository and also you need to install JavaFX scene builder.

 1. Add mysql-connector folder to external libraries in project structure.
 2. Run /ServerChat/src/MainServer.java.
 Now server is online.